Westerleigh, Staten Island

-Westerleigh is a residential neighborhood in the northwestern part of Staten Island in New York City.
+Westerleigh is a residential neighborhood in the north-western part of Staten Island in New York City.

 Geography

-Westerleigh is located in the northwest quadrant of the borough and is bounded in the east by Manor Road, the west by the Martin Luther King Jr. Expressway (New York State Route 440), the south by Victory Boulevard and to the north by Forest Avenue.
+Westerleigh is in the north-west quadrant of the borough and is bordered by Castleton Corners to the east at Jewett Avenue, by Graniteville to the west at Stewart Avenue, by Meiers Corners to the south at Victory Boulevard, and by Port Richmond to the north at Forest Avenue.